 If you wish to visit or stay with us please contact us in advance of arriving.
 Guests are welcome to worship with the community.

 Day Guests: We welcome individuals and groups for the day or for the evening.
 There is a large lounge which can fit up to 17 people, a smaller meeting room which can fit up to 8 people, as well as the chapel.
 Hot drinks and biscuits are provided for day guests.

-Residential Guests: We have two rooms for resident guests: a single room on the first floor, and a double in the library on the ground floor.
+Residential Guests: We have three rooms for resident guests: single rooms on the first and second floors, and a double in the library on the ground floor.
 Resident guests eat with the community, please discuss any dietary requirements when booking.